atpham88/TES/README.md

 | `tes_sizing` | How TES is size, `Varied` if sized based on peak load, `Fixed` if assumed one size (150 kg of salt) |

 # Available city options to run up to date
-Detroit
+* Detroit
 * LA
 * NYC

-Orlando
+* Orlando

-Minneapolis
+* Minneapolis

-Atlanta
+* Atlanta

-Seattle
+* Seattle

-Phoenix
+* Phoenix

-# Cities to add
+# Cities soon to be available
-Boston
+* Boston

-Denver
+* Denver

-Chicago
+* Chicago

-Boise
+* Boise

-Omaha
+* Omaha

-Philly
+* Philly

-Dallas
+* Dallas

-Salt Lake City
+* Salt Lake City

-# Model Outputs
+# Model outputs for each building
+* Hourly operations of TES (charging/output to shift load, discharging, SOC).
+* Hourly charing and discharging power ratings of TES.
-Hourly operations of TES (charging, discharging, SOC) and heat pump (output to TES, output to serve load).
+* Hourly operation of ASHP (output to TES, output to serve load).

-Hourly purchase of electricity from utilities
+* Hourly purchase of electricity from utilities to power ASHP.
+* TES sizes based on specified sizing methods and TES materials.

-Total system cost.
+* Total system cost.